arushi011/Javascript-Jquery/README.md

 ### <style type="text/Javascript">...</style>

 Any "event" triggers a piece of Javascript code.
-Example of event: OnClick, OnLoad, etc
+Example of event:-on

-### <body onLoad=" alert('hello') ">...</body>

-"alert" is a Javascript function fired when even Onload occurs.
+* onclick
+* onload
+* onblur
+* onchange
+* etc..

 when user triggers an event browser packages and passes all information related to that event to a Javascript function that is designated to respond to the perticular event.